vmware-samples/euc-samples/IntelligenceSDK-Samples/AppAnalytics-Sample-App/iOS/README.md

 In order to execute this app on your device or an emulator you need to:

-1. Download the source code on your macOS
+1. Download the source code on your Mac
 2. Download the Workspace ONE Intelligence SDK (formely known as Apteligent SDK) from [here](https://docs.apteligent.com/ios/ios.html#guides), and reference to the project source code
 3. Register this App on your Workspace ONE Intelligence Console to obtain the App ID, and the App Key on Apteligent Console
 4. Configure the Crash Symbolication on your XCode project as described [here](https://docs.apteligent.com/ios/ios_dsym.html?_ga=2.246319428.1184518668.1556583277-1732487595.1554733827)